 Often packed with as many visitors as there are roadside hawkers, Chiang Mai is one of Thailand’s most-loved destinations, offering a cool respite from the beaches and busy cities further south.

 While there’s a lot to do in town, the best experiences in Chiang Mai are often found in the province’s natural surroundings.
-And as with the rest of Thailand, the weather remains warm and pleasant year-round, rain and smoke can make or break even the best-planned vacation up north.
+As with the rest of Thailand, rain and smoke can make or break even the best-planned vacation up north.

 Scaling rugged mountains, braving the thrill of white water rapids, enjoying nature’s larder or forging connections with the local wildlife – these are the experiences that define Chiang Mai, whatever the weather.
-However, there's one specific time of the year when it might be wise to postpone your travel plans entirely.
-Here's our seasonal guide to help you make the right decision for you.
+Here's our guide to help you make the best decision for your trip.

-Cautious thrill seekers will also enjoy the cool season as rivers continue to flow but without the risk of violent jungle river swells that come with monsoon downpours.
-While the Nam Wa River in nearby Nan Province offers the best long-distance rapids in the country, Chiang Mai’s Mae Taeng River is just as good for those new to the sport despite being a little busy at times.
+In the dry season, rivers continue to flow but without the risk of violent jungle river swells that come with monsoon downpours, making it the best time for whitewater rafting.
+While the Nam Wa River in nearby Nan Province offers the best long-distance rapids in the country, Chiang Mai’s Mae Taeng River is a great alternative for those new to the sport.

-Back in the city, the cool season also brings with it a slew of culturally significant events that are well worth planning into your itinerary.
+Back in the city, there are plenty of exciting cultural events that are worth planning around.
 November’s full moon is of greatest importance in the lunar calendar and is when the country celebrates Loi Krathong festival.
 Marking the end of the rainy season, people thank the waters for a prosperous year by floating makeshift candlelit rafts decorated with flowers and incense.
-Some write prayers on paper and add them to the raft, others say prayers as they push the raft off, and some include pieces of their hair or nails as a way to rid themselves of bad luck.
+In Chiang Mai, this celebration aligns with the northern Yee Peng festival of lanterns.

 alt text